outaagunga/documentation/moringa-AI-for-Developers.md

 ---
 ---

+### Prompt 2: Decipher Code with Unclear Intent or Poor Documentation

 I need help understanding the intent behind this poorly documented/named code:

 [Paste code with unclear naming or sparse comments]